-Notes Visual Audio

-Location Shot.
-On September 23, 1862 the Battle of Wood Lake

-Long shot, no pan e blood Lake 6

-Wood Lake Highway Sign

-Insert still at the word "marked" No pan on still 444 444 444 marked the end of organized warfare by the Dakota.

-Wood Lake Camp Illustration

-Location shot Camera pans right, following narrator On September 26, 1862, the Dakota surrendered their captives at Camp Release near president day Montevideo, Minnesota When the killing had ended, the war left hundreds of Indians and whites dead and countless wounded.
+Notes Visual Audio Location Shot.
+Long shot, no pan + Wood Late 6 On September 23, 1862 the Battle of Wood Lake 2 Wood Lake Highway Sign Insert still at the word "marked" No pan on still marked the end of organized warfare by the Dakota.
+Wood Lake Camp Illustration Location shot Camera pans right, following narrator R-A On September 26, 1862, the Dakota surrendered their captives at Camp Release near president day Montevideo, Minnesota When the killing had ended, the war left hundreds of Indians and whites dead and countless wounded.
 It was the beginning of the end for the culture of the Dakota, and there would be no more compromises.
 Talking head Close up "The whites were certainly winners, because the Dakota were expelled from Minnesota, and only a rather small number of them were allowed to come back to Minnesota afterwards.
 Their lands were lost.
 Their annuities were take from them.
 So they were definitely the losers in that war."
 Professor Mayer